stephtowch/stephtowch.github.io/content/post/2025-04-P2/index.md

 **Thinking about doing a PhD but unsure if it’s for you?**

 My journey into doctoral research wasn’t part of some master plan.
-It started in 2018, when I signed up for a few short courses in psychology at [Birkbeck, University of London](https://www.bbk.ac.uk/prospective/short-courses) mostly out of curiosity and a bit of uncertainty.
+It started in 2018, when I signed up for a few short courses in psychology at [Birkbeck, University of London](https://www.bbk.ac.uk/prospective/short-courses) mostly out of curiosity (and a bit of uncertainty).
 I wasn’t sure if I’d complete them, but they opened a door I never saw coming.

 ## From curiosity to commitment

 What followed was a full MSc in Psychology, then a second MSc in Organisational Psychology, where I first came across the topic of work addiction (or workaholism).
 That research project stuck with me, not just because of the content, but because of what was *missing* from it.
 The lack of UK-based research, the absence of work addiction from diagnostic manuals… I couldn’t let it go.

-> *“The more I learned, the more I wanted to know.”*
+> *The more I learned, the more I wanted to know.*

 ## Why I chose to keep studying